koenaad/Advent-of-Code-2018/README.md

 I learned some more about error handling (though I kept it simple) and command line input.

 Refactored the code using iterators and closures.

+##### 01/12

+Today I learned about all types of iterators over strings.
+It was messy.